Code-Institute-Submissions/GurraT-LittleS/README.md

 1. Find information about how to relate, locate and act within the building
 2. Find information about how to contact the House owner, contractors and partners
 3. Interact and give feedback about their living
-4. Information of guidelines to save time spent anwering these question orally
+4. Information of guidelines to save time spent answering these question orally

 ---